Envrin/apex/docs/training/getting_started.md

 ### Create Package

-Next, we need to create our new package which we will call "lottery".
+Next, we need to create our new package which we will call "training".
 You can do this in terminal with:

-`php apex.php create_package lottery`
+`php apex.php create_package training`

 When prompted to select a repository, enter 2 to specify the local repository that was installed with the devkit package.
 This will create our new package including two directories at:

-- */src/lottery* -- Will hold the bulk of PHP code for this package.
+- */src/training* -- Will hold the bulk of PHP code for this package.
-- */etc/lottery* -- The configuration of this package.
+- */etc/training* -- The configuration of this package.

 ### Package Configuration

-The new file located at */etc/lottery/package.php* is the main configuration file for our package, and is explained in full on the
+The new file located at */etc/training/package.php* is the main configuration file for our package, and is explained in full on the
 [Package Configuration](../packages_config.md) page of the documentation.
 The `__construct()` method is the main method within this file, and can contain various arrays as summarized below.